-Management tests the valuation of goodwill and indefinite life intangibles as at December 31 of each year to determine whether or not any impairment in the goodwill and intangible balances recorded exists.
+The Company tests the valuation of goodwill and indefinite life intangibles as at December 31 of each year to determine whether or not any impairment in the goodwill and intangible balances recorded exists.
 In addition, on a quarterly basis, management assesses the reasonableness of assumptions used for the valuation to determine if further impairment testing is required.
-Management has determined, using the above-noted valuation methods, that there was no impairment to the indefinite life intangible assets as at June 30, 2012 and December 31, 2011 other than the impairment of its hospital license recognized on transition to IFRS.
+Management has determined, using the above-noted valuation methods, that there was no impairment to the indefinite life intangible assets as at September 30, 2012 and December 31, 2011 other than the impairment of its hospital license recognized on transition to IFRS.
+Based on the Company's market capitalization, the Company completed an impairment test at September 30, 2012 and no impairments were recognized at September 30, 2012.
+The Company completed a reconciliation between their market capitalization and the fair value of their CGUs in order to confirm the conclusion reached.
 The Company recognized impairments at December 31, 2011 of a definite life intangible asset related to its acquired prescription files and an impairment of its goodwill related to the LifeMark acquisition.
-At June 30, 2012, the Company completed its quarterly assessment of impairment indicators.
-As part of this assessment, the Company considered its market capitalization as compared to the carrying value of the Company both including and excluding the 40,000,000 in LifeMark escrowed shares.
-Based on a review of indicators and other factors, the Company determined that there was no impairment of goodwill or definite life intangible assets at June 30, 2012.